sole/Animated_GIF/README.md

 ## Credits

+We're using these two fantastic libraries to do GIF stuff:

 * Anthony Dekker's [NeuQuant](http://members.ozemail.com.au/~dekker/NEUQUANT.HTML) image quantization algorithm which was ported from C into Java by Kevin Weiner and then to [ActionScript 3](http://www.bytearray.org/?p=93) by Thibault Imbert, and to [JavaScript](http://antimatter15.com/wp/2010/07/javascript-to-animated-gif/) by antimatter15, and fixed, patched and revised by [sole](http://soledadpenades.com).
 * Dean McNamee's [omggif](https://github.com/deanm/omggif) library - for actually encoding into GIF89

+And then, to build the `dist` files

+* node.js
+* uglify
+* browserify